kinnara-digital-studio/kecak-workflow/docs/pluginsList_dateFormatter.md

 # Date Formatter

-Date formatter is a datalist format based on date.
+Date formatter is a plugin that functions as sorting data based on the desired date.

 ## How To Use

 1. Open apps